JetBrains/teamcity-documentation/topics/net.md

 <td>

-Specify the new-line separated list of paths to assemblies to run tests on in the included assemblies list.
+Specify the new-line separated list of paths to assemblies to run tests on.
 [Wildcards](wildcards.md) are supported.
 Paths to the assemblies must be relative to the [build checkout directory](build-checkout-directory.md).

 </td>